Acting With Impunity

 In a ruling for AFL-CIO vs. SSA, Judge Hollander grants a temporary restraining order enjoining DOGE from having any access to SSA systems or installing any software as well as ordering them to delete any data in their possession.

-Leland Dudek threatens to shut down the entire Social Security Administration instead of complying with the order to block access for DOGE.
+Leland Dudek threatens to shut down the entire Social Security Administration instead of complying with the court order to block access for DOGE.
 He reportedly reaches this conclusion based on the advice of two unnamed senior DOGE leaders.

 3/21/25